aquental/chainlink-hackathon/README.md

 ### 10.1 Gaps

 - **Regulatory Compliance:** Limited detail on KYC/AML implementation and jurisdictional requirements.
-- **Liquidity Pool Risks:** No mechanism to mitigate impermanent loss for users.
+- **Liquidity Pool Risks:** Incipient mechanism to mitigate impermanent loss for users.
 - **User Education:** No assurance users fully understand liquidity pool risks.
-- **Technical Implementation:** Detailed architecture for daemon service, caching strategy, and error handling for TheGraph outages not specified.
+- **Technical Implementation:** Detailed architecture for daemon service, caching strategy, and error handling for TheGraph outages not defined.
-- **Revenue Model:** Specific fee structure (e.g., % of yield, flat fee) not finalized.
+- **Revenue Model:** Specific fee structure (e.g., 0.1% of invested) is ony part of the income, other flows will be attached on V1.

 ### 10.2 Open Questions

-- **Stablecoin Peg:** Should IHT be pegged to USDC or DAI?
+- **Stablecoin Peg:** Should IHUB be pegged to USDC or DAI?
 What mechanism maintains the peg during depegging events?
 - **Gas Fee Management:** How to handle insufficient reserved gas fees for offboarding due to price spikes?
 Should users top up or platform absorb differences?
 - **TheGraph Reliability:** What if TheGraph experiences downtime?
-Should a secondary data source (e.g., CoinGecko) be integrated?
+Should a secondary data source (e.g., CoinGecko, Space & Time) be integrated?
 - **Liquidity Pool Selection:** What criteria for whitelisting pools?
 Who decides on inclusion/exclusion?
-- **Custody Model:** Will InvestorHub be custodial, non-custodial, or hybrid?
-- **IHT Utility:** What specific premium features will IHT unlock?
+- **IHUB Utility:** What specific premium features will IHUB unlock?
 How to ensure long-term value?
 - **Regulatory Landscape:** Which jurisdictions for initial launch, and how to adapt to evolving DeFi regulations?

 ### 10.3 Risks